Rust - Globals

 Immutable Global Variables

-Immutable global variables are defined as static
+Immutable global variables are defined as static with const or without

 ruststatic GREETING: &str = "Hello, world!";